rbrtsmith/redux-advanced-todo-app/README.md

 ##Build Process / testing
 * `npm t` to run unit tests & coverage
 * `npm lint` to run JS & CSS linting
-* `npm start` to run the build process in development mode with BrowserSync, Sourcemaps and filewatching
+* `npm start` to run the build process in development mode with BrowserSync, Sourcemaps and filewatching.
 * `npm build:production` to run the build process, generate the dist folder and minify all output.